 this type of Management analysis, in addition to the actual fee charged (often

 $0), Aimm's monthly movements spreadsheet shows the 'list price' for all movements, even if waived.

-can be made to work, but is only satisfactory if the Airport can confirm the number independently by
+fees is satisfactory only if the Airport can confirm the number independently.

-Otherwise self-reporting numbers tend to become less accurate over time, as
+Otherwise self-reporting numbers become less accurate over time, as

 various operator administrators interpret what is a 'reportable' passenger and